chigley/bip38/README.md

 bip38
 =====

-Incomplete [BIP 0038](https://en.bitcoin.it/wiki/BIP_0038) implementation and cracker written in Go.
-Attempts to brute force Bitcoin private keys that have been passphrase-protected with BIP 0038.
-Currently hardcoded for a passphrase length of 3 characters.
-Written to attempt puzzles such as:
+Partial [BIP 0038](https://en.bitcoin.it/wiki/BIP_0038) implementation and cracker written in Go.
+Exported functions are `DecryptWithPassphrase` and `Brute`.
+The former decrypts a BIP 0038-encrypted private key given the passphrase, returning the private key in a hex string, or the empty string on failure. `Brute` attempts to brute force a Bitcoin private key that has been passphrase-protected with BIP 0038 (currently hardcoded for a passphrase length of 3 characters - see TODO below).
+Designed to attempt puzzles such as:

 * http://www.reddit.com/r/Bitcoin/comments/1q5wu7/this_paper_wallet_contains_01125_btc_and_is_bip/
 * https://bitcointalk.org/index.php?topic=128699.0